thakur-yogesh/python/ML and Stats/Readme.md

 To run the code, you need to have Python installed on your system.
 The code is compatible with Python 3.x.

 1. Clone this repository to your local machine.
-2. Install sympy library using  `pip install sympy` that is the only dependency.
+2. Install sympy library using  `pip install sympy`
 3. Install matplotlip also by `pip install matplotlib`
 4. Then run the code in jupyter notebook (that should also be installed on your machine :)